Last August, I was helping Mustafa make his university applications.

 At the same time, teachers find it difficult to keep track of where their students have got to in making their choices.

-It seems that every Year 12 contains about 10 students who diligently do their research and come up with a sensible set of 5 universities to put on their UCAS form.
-But tens more require relentless haranguing, and however much effort you put in, you still end up with the odd application for Medicine on the strength of a set of Ds.
+It seems that every Year 12 contains about 10 students who diligently do their research and come up with a sensible set of five universities to put on their UCAS form.
+But tens more require relentless haranguing, and however much effort you put in, you still end up with the odd application for medicine on the strength of a set of Ds.